 Thank you for the ten remarkable years of partnership, warmth, friendship and support.
 We have accomplished a lot together and I absolutely couldn’t have done it without you.
 But what matters most now is what we do next.
 As we move along that path, I hope you’ll keep holding us to high standards, and telling us when we’ve met your expectations and when we’ve let you down.

 Thank you for helping make CDM Media a fantastic company now and for decades to come.

 Selling a complex solution to a Fortune 1000 Enterprise is extremely difficult.
 Whether you approach the enterprise sales dilemma from a marketing point of view or from a sales point of view, the process can be both long and frustrating.
 Over the past 10 years of being immersed in the enterprise B2B sales ecosystem, CDM Media has learned three key points:

-We have seen some try to solve this through meeting one of these 5+ Decision Makers at large B2B Tradeshows or Exhibitions.
-But these seem to rarely work.
-What are the odds that a C Level Decision Maker is attending a Tradewsho and even if they do, what are the odds they will drop by your booth and engage in a 30 minute detailed discussion.
+We have seen some try to solve this through meeting one of these 5+ Decision Makers at large B2B tradeshows or exhibitions, but these seem to rarely work.
+What are the odds that a C-level decision maker is attending a tradeshow and even if they do, what are the odds they will drop by your booth and engage in a 30-minute detailed discussion?

 While the numbers tell a story that can seem troubling there is a number that brings hope: